Let's start with the biggie first.

 Absolutely!!
-Visiting pilots make up the majority of users at this site.
+Visiting pilots make up the majority of users here.
 This is a public site and sits entirely on public land.
 No club or individual has preferential existence here.
 Come up, make yourself at home, and enjoy your time there..

 What is the best time of the year to fly Hat Creek?

 April, May, June, July, August, and September are statistically the best months to visit the site.
 The site can produce soaring flights anytime (and sled rides most any day), but at the peak of the summer season the site is the most consistent (continuous days of good soaring conditions are routine)!
 Hat Creek Rim can provide the most energetic cross-country pilot a place to speck-out and go far or for the rest of us a place to ride pleasurable late-afternoon winds over very dramatic scenery.